 • Enjoy optional kayak adventure opportunities

-Expect a new adventure every day as we begin our circumnavigation by heading north and around the island of Spitsbergen, exploring smaller, outlying islands.
-The variety of incredible wildlife and geological formations found here is astounding.
-We plan to circumnavigate the island of Spitsbergen, but if conditions are favorable, we will also attempt a circumnavigation of the whole Svalbard archipelago.
-Every expedition will be different, depending on the weather and ice, but we do hope to visit a few of our favorite landing sites, including the 14th of July Glacier, Ny London, Phippsøya, Alkefjellet and the seldom-visited Kvitøya.
+Expect a new adventure every day as we begin our journey by heading north and around the island of Spitsbergen, exploring smaller, outlying islands.
+We plan to circumnavigate Spitsbergen, but if conditions are favorable, we will also attempt a larger circumnavigation of the region, including many of the outer islands in the Svalbard archipelago.
+Every expedition will be different, depending on the weather and ice, but some of the places we may visit include the 14th of July Glacier, Ny London, Phippsøya, Alkefjellet and the seldom-visited Kvitøya.

-The names may seem strange to you, but each has its own unique appeal.
-For birders, the 14th of July Glacier is home to purple sandpipers, common eiders, barnacle geese and arctic terns, while Alkefjellet is home to nesting Brünnich’s guillemots (thick-billed murres).
+These names may seem strange to you, but each site has its own unique appeal.
+There is no shortage of natural beauty in Spitsbergen, where colorful tundra meadows are complemented by immense glaciers.
+For birders, the 14th of July Glacier is home to puffins, purple sandpipers, common eiders, barnacle geese and Arctic terns, while Alkefjellet’s cliffs are teeming with nesting Brünnich’s guillemots (thick-billed murres).

-If you’re looking for confirmation that reindeer are real, then you’ll want to have your camera ready for visits to sites like Ny London, Sundneset and Alkhornet.
-As for the largest land carnivore in the world, searching for polar bears is a constant activity for our Expedition Team.
-Phippsøya and Isbukta are two of the bears’ preferred places for hunting, which translates into great potential for you to capture them in action.
+Always on the lookout for wildlife, be sure to have your camera ready to capture reindeer when we visit sites like Ny London, Sundneset and Alkhornet.
+Searching for the iconic polar bear is a constant activity for your Expedition Team.
+Phippsøya and Isbukta are often home to sea ice, the bears’ preferred habitat for hunting, which translates into great potential for you to view and capture them in action.

-A big part of appreciating Spitsbergen comes from understanding the culture—not just how people live today, but also how this land was first explored.
-Whaling was a key industry, and you will see old blubber ovens from the 16th century, plus other evidence of whaling at landing sites such as Smeerenburg.
-Colorful tundra meadows are complemented by glaciers, and sometimes there is a rare chance to spot beluga whales.
+A big part of appreciating Spitsbergen comes from understanding the history—not just how people live today, but also how this land was first explored.
+Whaling was a key industry, and you will see remains of outposts from the 16th century, plus other evidence of whaling at landing sites such as Smeerenburg.

 Your adventure ends in the frontier-style settlement of Longyearbyen.
-From here, we’ll transfer you to the airport for your flight home.
+From here, we’ll transfer you to the airport for your return group charter flight to Oslo.

 Embracing the unexpected is part of the legacy—and excitement—of expedition travel.
 When traveling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
 This itinerary is a tentative outline of what you’ll experience on this voyage; please be aware that no specific itinerary can be guaranteed.